basho-labs/little_riak_book/en/04-operators.md

 <h3>Strong Consistency</h3>

 Strong consistency (SC) is the opposite of everything that Riak stands for.
 Where Riak is all about high availability in the face of network or server errors, strong consistency is about safety over liveness.
 Either the network and servers are working perfectly, or the reads and writes fail.
 So why on earth would we ever want to provide SC and give up HA?
-Because you asked for.
+Because you asked for it.
 Really.

 There are some very good use-cases for strong consistency.
 For example, when a user is completing a purchase, you might want to ensure that the system is always in a consistent state, or fail the purchase.
 Communicating that a purchase was made when it in fact was not, is not a good user experience.
 The opposite is even worse.